pypa/packaging.python.org/source/specifications/pylock-toml.rst

 File Format
 -----------

-The format of the file is TOML_.
+The format of the file is TOML_ version 1.0.

 Tools SHOULD write their lock files in a consistent way to minimize noise in diff output.
 Keys in tables -- including the top-level table -- SHOULD be